AdguardTeam/AdGuardHome/HACKING.md

 [constant errors]: https://dave.cheney.net/2016/04/07/constant-errors
 [Linus said]:      https://www.kernel.org/doc/html/v4.17/process/coding-style.html#indentation

+##  Markdown

+ *  **TODO(a.garipov):** Define our Markdown conventions.

 ##  Text, Including Comments

+ *  End sentences with appropriate punctuation.

+ *  Headers should be written with all initial letters capitalized, except for references to variable names that start with a lowercase letter.

+ *  Start sentences with a capital letter, unless the first word is a reference to a variable name that starts with a lowercase letter.

  *  Text should wrap at eighty (**80**) columns to be more readable, to use a common standard, and to allow editing or diffing side-by-side without